Lupus: Symptoms & Treatments

 If you’re exposed to strong sunlight it can make some of the symptoms of lupus worse, especially skin problems such as rashes (though not everyone with lupus is sensitive to the sun).
 Whenever you’re out and about on a sunny day, try to protect your skin by keeping as much of it covered as possible.
 Wear a wide-brimmed hat, and apply high-SPF sunscreen to any parts of your skin that aren’t covered with clothing.
-Click here for more information about the sun and your skin, including how you can protect it from getting burned.
+Find out more about sun protection, including how you can protect it from getting burned.

 If you avoid sun exposure as a result of having lupus, there’s a chance you may not be getting enough vitamin D, since your body makes most of your vitamin D when your skin is exposed to sunlight.
 People in the UK who avoid the sun are advised to take vitamin D supplements to make sure they don’t become deficient.
 If you need more information, speak to your GP.